canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ## Step title
 ```

-It should have a step duration, following immediately the step.
+A step **Duration** in the `MM:SS` format should immediately follow the title.
 The total tutorial time will then be computed automatically.
 A third level heading or empty line will break into the step content.

 ```markdown
 ## Step title